 A psychologist or social worker may work with your teen's school to find out how bipolar disorder is affecting the teen there.
-They sometimes make accommodations to help the child succeed in school despite their mental health problems.
+They sometimes make accommodations to help the child succeed in school despite the challenges they may face.

 Many families with a teen who has bipolar disorder benefit from family therapy as well.
-Talking about the issues related to this mental condition can help the family come together to provide better support for the teen.
+Talking about the realities and experiences that can stem from living with bipolar disorder can help the family come together to provide better support for the teen.
 At the same time, the teen can learn to communicate their needs more effectively with their family.

-Psychotherapy can help your teen learn to deal with the ups and downs that come with this mental disorder.
-The teen can learn to make better decisions and take better care of themselves.
-Getting the right help can reduce their vulnerability to the problems that come with bipolar disorder in teens.
+Psychotherapy in general can help your teen learn to deal with the ups and downs that come with this mental health disorder.
+Your teen can learn to make better decisions and take better care of themselves.
+Likewise, getting the right help can reduce their chances of experiencing serious side effects or consequences down the road.

 No matter what sort of therapy you think your teen may benefit from the most, online therapy options can make receiving professional support fast, easy, and accessible.
 Not being limited to professionals local to your area can help you find someone who meshes well with your teen and truly understands their needs.
 Additionally, online therapy may make finding someone to talk to yourself a more straightforward process; there’s no need to commute to and from in-person appointments, which can save you time and money.